"Stellaluna"

 "My Fathers Dragon" and How it Helped Me Preserve Latinx Oral Histories

-Today I want to share.
-Pictured: 7th grade, 13 years old.
+Today I want to share: Pictured: 7th grade, 13 years old.
 Disneyland.
 The summer I found “My Father’s Dragon.”
 2000.
 San Diego.
 Summertime.
 Story Time: “My Father’s Dragon” had a profound impact on my formative teenage years, growing up in that coveted Y2K era.
 AOL was a luxury for the echelons of the middle class, and not something our small family could afford.
 Instead, libraries became a beacon where I could truly submerge myself.
 Pictured Book: “My Father’s Dragon” by R

 “Rainbow Fish” and How it Brought Color to my Life